-- 10.1 I do not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the local authority or from persons who may apply to the local authority for any permission, licence or other significant advantage. - 10.2 I notify the Monitoring Officer in writing of any gift, benefit or hospitality with a value in excess of £10, or accumulatively in excess of £10 from the same source over the four-year term of office which you have been offered as a Member from any person or body other than the Authority within 28 days of receipt. - 10.3 I register with the Monitoring Officer any significant gift or hospitality that I have been offered but have refused to accept.
+10.1 I do not accept gifts or hospitality, irrespective of estimated value, which could give rise to real or substantive personal gain or a reasonable suspicion of influence on my part to show favour from persons seeking to acquire, develop or do business with the local authority or from persons who may apply to the local authority for any permission, licence or other significant advantage.

+- 10.2 I notify the Monitoring Officer in writing of any gift, benefit or hospitality with a value in excess of £10, or accumulatively in excess of £10 from the same source over the four-year term of office which I have been offered as a Member from any person or body other than the Authority within 28 days of receipt. - 10.3 I register with the Monitoring Officer any significant gift or hospitality that I have been offered but have refused to accept.

 In order to protect your position and the reputation of the local authority, you should exercise caution in accepting any gifts or hospitality which are (or which you reasonably believe to be) offered to you because you are a councillor.
 The presumption should always be not to accept significant gifts or hospitality.
-However, there may be times when such a refusal may be difficult if it is seen as rudeness in which case you could accept it but must ensure it is publicly registered.
+However, there may be times when such a refusal may be difficult if it is seen as rudeness or may cause personal or cultural offence to the donor, in which case you could accept it but must ensure it is publicly registered.
 However, you do not need to register gifts and hospitality which are not related to your role as a councillor, such as Christmas gifts from your friends and family.
-It is also important to note that it is appropriate to accept normal expenses and hospitality associated with your duties as a councillor.
-If you are unsure, do contact your Monitoring Officer for guidance.